 Listen and subscribe on your favorite podcast platform.
 Watch the full recording and read along in the posts below.

-Inspired by best practices for enabling neurodivergent thinking styles like ADHD, dyslexia, and autism, Lisa guides leaders to create resilient, innovative environments where every team member can contribute their best and thrive.
-By integrating cognitive diversity, leaders can unlock their organization's full potential, navigating external disruptions, driving innovation, and competing for top talent.
+Inspired by best practices for enabling neurodivergent thinking styles like ADHD, dyslexia, and autism, I discuss how leaders can create resilient, innovative environments where every team member – regardless of their cognitive style - can contribute their best and thrive.

 Episode 22: Why a clear vision is the foundation of your future-ready team